Etosha Express

 You will be collected from your accommodation within the Windhoek city limits at 07:00 and transferred to Chameleon Headquarters for a short pre-departure meeting.

 Heading north from Windhoek, we stop briefly at the small town of Otjiwarongo to gather some last-minute supplies before continuing on to Etosha, and we enjoy a light lunch pack whilst “on the move”.
-We enter Etosha National Park and game drive our way to our overnight accommodation at Halali Camp.
+We enter Etosha National Park and game drive our way to our overnight accommodation.

 All visitors must be in camp by sunset, and we aim to arrive at our lodge just before sunset and with time to settle into our rooms, with en-suite bathroom and tea/coffee facilities.

 The ‘game show’ in Etosha doesn’t stop when the sun goes down.
 All the Etosha camps have floodlit waterholes for extra game viewing opportunities.
-The floodlit waterhole is located within walking distance from our accommodation.
-A visit, or two, is highly recommended this evening as we can expect many species to visit the waterhole during the night and this waterhole is known to be very popular with elephant and the critically endangered black rhino.
+The floodlit waterhole is located within walking distance of our accommodation.
+A visit, or two, is highly recommended this evening as we can expect many species to visit the waterhole during the night, and this waterhole is known to be very popular with elephants and the critically endangered black rhino.

-Accommodation: Twin share, en-suite bathroom (Halali or Okaukuejo Lodge inside the park)
+Accommodation: Twin share, en-suite bathroom (Okaukuejo or Halali Lodge inside the park)

 Meals: Lunch, Dinner